 There are two gyroscopic tachometers installed.
 One for the horizontal plane and another for the vertical.
 They measure any changes in the orientation of the turret and weapons and sends commands to the stabilizer motors to apply the necessary corrections to keep the weapons oriented in the same direction as before the turret turns.

 The gunner uses the same make and type of handgrips, or "Cheburashka", that the commander is furnished with.
 Apparently, the triggers are prone to malfunctioning, so the gunner is forced to make a habit of using the manual mechanical trigger on the cannon whenever he can.
-Stereotypes paint an extremely flawed picture of the truth, but sometimes, they are justified.

 If the stabilizers fail, or if the power supply is cut off, there is a set of manual controls in the form of a pair of flywheels familiar to all Soviet AFVs.
 The turret rotation flywheel is located on the turret ring to the left of the gunner, for his left hand.
 The weapons elevation flywheel is located behind the BPK sight, used with his right hand.
 The handle for the elevation flywheel has two electric solenoid triggers, one for the co-axial machine gun, and the other for the cannon.